kode95/autocompleteCity/README.md

 ### Where does the city data come from?

-It comes from [GeoNames](https://www.geonames.org/) (thank you, GeoNames!) and gets downloaded and processed via another project of mine; [geonames2js](https://github.com/kode95/geonames2js).
+It comes from [GeoNames](https://www.geonames.org/) and gets downloaded and processed via another project of mine; [geonames2js](https://github.com/kode95/geonames2js).